-The ninth album, Time (2007), sold 190,000 units it its debut week and allowed the band to gather a total audience of 200,000 for its gigs at the domes of Osaka and Tokyo.
+The ninth album, Time (2007), sold 190,000 units in its debut week and allowed the band to gather a total audience of 200,000 for its gigs at the domes of Osaka and Tokyo.
 Touring extended into 2008, when Arashi played a five-dome show in Japan, as well as gigs in Taipei, Seoul, and Shanghai.
-The band also scored high ratings for its prime-time show on the TBS network, and claimed the top two places on the Oricon yearly single charts for 2008 with Truth/Kaze No Mukou E (number one) and One Love (number two) -- an achievement not seen in Japan in 19 years.
+The band also scored high ratings for its prime-time show on the TBS network, and claimed the top two places on the Oricon yearly single charts for 2008 with "Truth"/"Kaze no Mukou He" (number one) and "One Love" (number two) -- an achievement not seen in Japan in 19 years.
 Their eighth studio album, Dream Alive, went on to sell more than 300,000 copies.

 Excepting 2009, Arashi continued to churn out a new album every year, with no sign of dwindling popularity.
 Every one of their albums released after that date went to number one in Japan, three of them selling over a million copies; two also topped Korea's import chart, and four Taiwan's.
 The most successful, 2010's comeback album Boku no Miteiru Fuukei ("The Scenery I'm Looking At"), was also their biggest-selling album overall.
 Every single they released since 2004 went to number one.
 The double A-side "I Seek"/"Daylight," from their 2016 album Are You Happy?, gave them their biggest hit single since their debut, selling over 800,000 copies, with both songs used as themes for TV drama series starring members of the band. ~ Alexey Eremenko, Rovi